-□ (Optional) Small toy cars and stop signs; a large piece of cardboard or poster board with a four-way intersection drawn on it (two-way traffic for the toy cars).
+☐ (Optional) Small toy cars and stop signs; a large piece of cardboard or poster board with a four-way intersection drawn on it (two-way traffic for the toy cars).

-Stage a mock car accident at the intersection of your cardboard "road" using Matchbox cars, small stop sign, trees, etc. Then interview your student (and other children, if possible) as witnesses.
+□ Stage a mock car accident at the intersection of your cardboard "road" using toy cars, small stop sign, trees, etc. Then interview your student (and other children, if possible) as witnesses.
 This will demonstrate how their perception of the situation will color their point of view.
 Discuss how their point of view was affected by where they were standing, how carefully they paid attention, etc.

-□ Discuss limited omniscience.
+Discuss limited omniscience.

-- For this lesson your student will be writing a first-person narrative about David and Goliath.
-Tell him he will choose a character from the story and write his narrative from that person's point of view. - Explain that this character has limited omniscience.
+- For this lesson your student writes a first-person narrative about Androcles and the Lion.
+Tell him to choose a character from the story and write his narrative from that person's point of view. - Explain that this character has limited omniscience.
 This means he cannot know what anyone else is thinking or doing.
 He can only write about what he sees or experiences.
 The student must ask himself, "How would I know this?"
-If his character didn't observe the action, he can't write about it in a firsthand manner. - □ Write a practice paragraph (TM p.
-16). - 1.
-Read aloud The Tale of Peter Rabbit (see Lesson 15). - 2.
+If his character didn't observe the action, he can't write about it in a firsthand manner.

+☐ Write a practice paragraph (TM pp. 8-9).

+- 1. Read aloud The Tale of Peter Rabbit (see Lesson 15). - 2.
 Have your student choose whether to write a narrative from the point of view of Peter or Mr. McGregor.
 (If you are teaching a group of students, you might like to divide the group with each half taking a different point of view.) - 3.
 Brainstorm by listing the sequence of events (keeping in mind the chosen point of view).
 The story is too long to include every detail.
 Practice the concept of limited omniscience, including only what the character experiences firsthand.
 Mr. McGregor cannot know what happened at Peter's house.
 Likewise, Peter cannot know that Mr. McGregor made a scarecrow out of his clothes. - 4.
-Although the David and Goliath composition must be two paragraphs in length, your practice paragraph need only be one.
-However, it will probably end up being a bit longer than normal, maybe nine or ten sentences.

-5. As always, include all sentence variations when writing a practice paragraph.
+You can write the entire story in your practice paragraphs, but in the interest of time, you might consider writing these practice paragraphs with 8 to 11 sentences in order to give your students a taste of writing with the limited omniscient point of view. - 5.
+As always, include all sentence variations when writing a practice paragraph.

-- □ Together, read the student instruction sheet "First-Person Point of View (Limited Omniscience." - □ Have student brainstorm by using the "David and Goliath Worksheet."

-- □ Student writes the "sloppy copy." - Remind students that they will now begin including a short sentence in each composition.
+Brainstorming ☐ Together, read the student instruction sheet "First-Person Point of View Limited Omniscience." ☐ Have student brainstorm by using the "Androcles and the Lion Worksheet."
+Sloppy Copy □ Student writes the "sloppy copy." ☐ Remind students that they will now begin including a short sentence in each composition.
 This sentence must be six words or fewer.
-It is another way to add variety to their writing. - □ Student Writing Skills Checklist Lesson 15.

-□ Have student write the first revision of his narrative.

-- Use the Teacher's Writing Skills Checklist Lesson 15 and suggestions on TM p.
-124. - □ Paper-clip your checklist to the top of his work.

-□ Go over your comments and suggestions with student before he writes his final draft.

-□ Student writes the final draft of his narrative.
+It is another way to add variety to their writing. ☐ Student Writing Skills Checklist Lesson 15.
+First Revision ☐ Have student write the first revision of his narrative.
+Teacher/Parent Editing Day ☐ Edit your student's first revision.
+Use the Teacher's Writing Skills Checklist Lesson 15 and suggestions on TM p.
+120 □ Paper-clip your checklist to the top of his work.
+Final Draft ☐ Go over your comments and suggestions with student before he writes his final draft. ☐ Student writes the final draft of his narrative.

+$\hfill\square$ Use the Composition Evaluation form.